 Online poker is one of the best card games to play over Skype with coworkers.
 Poker teaches players to remain calm and composed, and is a great exercise in strategic thinking, emotional intelligence, and decision-making.

 To play poker on Skype, first find a poker website or app like Zynga Poker or LiPoker.
 Next, invite team members to play on the app.
 Then, join a Skype call together and either play on a separate mobile device or use the screen split feature in Skype to display both windows simultaneously.

 12. File Roulette

 Ideally, players should not have any inappropriate or offensive files on their work computers.
-However if they do, or if the requested file is confidential information, then players should use good judgment and skip to the next appropriate file.
+However, if employees do have such files, or if the requested file is confidential information, then players should use good judgment and skip to the next appropriate file.

 13. Phone a Friend

-One of Skype’s best features is the ability to phone international numbers at low cost.
-Phone a Friend is a game that connects your crew with folks from around the world.
+One of Skype’s best features is the ability to phone international numbers at a low cost.
+Phone a Friend is a Skype game that connects your crew with folks from around the world.